yunshengtian/AutoOED/docs/source/content/manual-personal/build-experiment.rst

 Then, since the optimization rely on a set of initial samples (more than 1), you need to provide either: a number of initial samples that AutoOED will randomly generate for you, or the path to the file storing existing initial samples.

-For initialization with random samples, make sure the ``Random`` choice is selected and you have to input the number of random initial samples you want.
-For initialization with provided existing samples, the ``Provided`` choice has to be selected and you have to specify the file location of existing samples by clicking the ``Browse`` buttons.
+For initialization with random samples, make sure the ``Random`` choice is selected and you need to input the number of random initial samples you want.
+For initialization with provided existing samples, the ``Provided`` choice has to be selected and you need to specify the file location of existing samples by clicking the ``Browse`` buttons.
 For example:

 .. figure:: ../../_static/manual-personal/build-experiment/initialize_provided.png